Skip to content

 Money-Saving – Recycle Cooking Oil

-Quick answers to some of the many frequently asked questions that surround seasoning cast iron and what the oils and processes are.
+These are quick answers to some of the many frequently asked questions about seasoning cast iron and the oils and processes involved.

-Seasoning oil is an oil used to protect the cast iron from rusting.
-It is also used to season cast iron as a non-stick barrier is built up over time so the cast iron effectively becomes a non-stick pan.
+Seasoning oil is an oil used to protect cast iron from rusting.
+It is also used to season cast iron as a non-stick barrier, which is built up over time so the cast iron effectively becomes a non-stick pan.

 You can use a refined pure oil such as the Grapeseed Oil outlined above.
-Alternatively, you can choose a purpose-made cast-iron seasoning like the cast-iron oil pictured below.
+Alternatively, choose a purpose-made cast-iron seasoning like the cast-iron oil pictured below.

-I am also asked frequently how many times should I season my cast iron.
+I am also frequently asked how many times I should season my cast iron.
 There is no limit to seasoning cast iron.
-Just a season when it becomes dull and food starts to stick to it.
+It is just a season when it becomes dull, and food starts to stick to it.

-Generally three to four times during the seasoning process.
+Generally, three to four times during the seasoning process.
 The caveat is how well the non-stick “Patina” (surface) is intact.
-If your food is sticking repeat the process until you see a shiny black surface.
-If your food is released once or twice should do it.
+Suppose your food is sticking.
+Repeat the process until you see a shiny black surface.
+If your food is released once or twice, you should do it.

-Before any type of seasoning can be applied to cast iron it must be clean and dry.
-So if you have a rusty dutch oven check out my article here.
+Before any seasoning can be applied to cast iron, it must be clean and dry.
+So, if you have a rusty Dutch oven, check out my article.
 It will give you the quick steps you need to get the cast iron ready for seasoning.

 What is the best oil to season cast iron?
 The best oils for seasoning are grapeseed and flaxseed.